hpcleuven/VscDocumentation/source/access/mfa_quickstart.rst

    .. figure:: mfa_quickstart/firewall_link_mfa.PNG
       :alt: firewall_link_mfa

 #.
-Cop-paste the provided link in a browser and follow it;
+Copy-paste the provided link in a browser and follow it;
    highlighting the link with your mouse is sufficient to copy the URL to your clipboard.
 Avoid using CTRL-C, or it will send a SIGINT signal interrupting your process, instead of performing a copy operation.